Q&A (Symantec): Version 3.0

-Version 4 for DOS and for Windows
+Version 4.0 for MS-DOS and Windows

-Released for Windows in 1993, Version 4.0 boasted a plethora of new features, including both Form View and Spreadsheet View, the ability to choose file names from a dialog box, and a simple control panel (favorably compared to the controls of a VCR).
+Released for Windows in 1993, Version 4.0 boasted a plethora of new features; two new views (Form View and Spreadsheet View), the ability to choose file names from a dialog box, and a simple control panel (favorably compared to the controls of a VCR).

 Symantec attempted to develop a Macintosh version of Q&A at the same time as their Windows effort.
 This occurred at their Monterey Development Center.
-It would have been a functional equivalent with a Macintosh flavour.
+It would have been a functional equivalent with a Macintosh flavor.
 Sadly, they were unable to complete the project and it was scrapped.

 Perhaps more anticipated was an improvement on Q&A's original natural language technology which appeared in the Windows version.
 Called DAVE—Do Anything Very Easily—in 4.0, the natural language query feature was possessed of two aspects: Intelligent Assistant, which allowed users to navigate easily amongst records using basic English queries created by clicking entries in the toolbar, and Scripting Assistant, which permitted the creation of scripts within the application to automate commonly used, repetitive tasks, as opposed to the keystroke recorded macros used by the DOS version.

 Version 4.0 included a fully functional word processor—Q&A Write—that could be launched from Q&A or used as a stand-alone application.
-Q&A Write featured a 100,000 word spell check, a 660,000 word thesaurus, a dictionary, formatting options such as page layout, columnar formatting, automatic page numbering and headers, as well as support for the addition of graphics.
-Additionally, it offered multifont printing support and the ability to hot-link elements of a Lotus 1-2-3 document, Symphony spreadsheet or Lotus PIC graphs, to Q&A Write documents.
-Macros could be stored in an ASCII text file created with a text editor, Q&A Write or by recording keys; the Macro Menu could be accessed from many locations by pressing Shift-F2.
+Q&A Write featured a 100,000-word spell check, a 660,000-word thesaurus, a dictionary, formatting options such as page layout, columnar formatting, automatic page numbering and headers, as well as support for the addition of graphics.
+Additionally, it offered multi-font printing support and the ability to hot-link elements of a Lotus 1-2-3 document, Symphony spreadsheet, or Lotus PIC graphs, to Q&A Write documents.
+Macros could be stored in an ASCII text file created with a text editor, Q&A Write, or by recording keys; the Macro menu could be accessed from many locations by pressing Shift-F2.

 In keeping with previous versions, Q&A 4.0 was fully backward compatible, allowing users to easily access data created in prior versions of the software.
-4.0 is largely considered “classic” Q&A.
+This version is largely considered the “classic” Q&A.

-The (customer) contact management software ACT!, another earlier Symantec product now being continued by the SAGE group, also had the ability to read Q&A datafiles.
+The (customer) contact management software ACT!, another earlier Symantec product now being continued by the SAGE group, also had the ability to read Q&A data files.